 One of the biggest mistakes student writers make is adding unnecessary (fluffy) words to a sentence to increase their word count.
 This is one of the worst writing habits that you should get rid of as soon as possible.

 If you are short on your word count, consider doing more research or adding another paragraph that proves your point.
 This is more effective than fluffing content.
 It also helps you ensure that you get your message across.
 Think “adding value,” not filling words.
+It might be useful to learn how to structure a research paper.

 3. Use Your Real Experiences to Get Creative Juices Flowing